We hear it every day and everywhere but we know so little about it. Any guesses what this is? The answer is noise.

 Now let’s have a look at the most common sounds that we hear on a daily basis:

-The problem with noise is not only that it’s unwanted but also that it can cause negative effects on our productivity and well-being.
-Besides simply being annoying, noise exposure can be stressful, cause distraction and loss of productivity.
+The problem is not only that it’s unwanted but also that it can cause negative effects on our productivity and well-being.
+Besides simply being annoying, its exposure can be stressful, cause distraction and loss of productivity.

 - Causes loss of productivity and performance.